witmul/real_rent_scraper/README.md

-# rent_scraper
+# real_rent_scraper
-Simple code to scrape rent prices for Polish cities listed on olx.pl
+Simple code to scrape rent prices for Polish cities listed on olx.pl and otodom.pl